-DiGeorge Syndrome
+DiGeorge

-What is 22q11.2 Deletion Syndrome?
+What is 22q11.2 Deletion Syndrome (Velo Cardio Facial Syndrome - VCFS)?

-22q11.2 Deletion Syndrome (22q), also known as DiGeorge or Velo Cardio Facial Syndrome (VCFS) is a genetic syndrome caused by a deletion of a small segment of the long arm of chromosome 22 (hence the name 22q11.2 Deletion Syndrome).
+22q11.2 Deletion Syndrome (22q) or Velo Cardio Facial Syndrome (VCFS) is a genetic syndrome caused by a deletion of a small segment of the long arm of chromosome 22 (hence the name 22q11.2 Deletion Syndrome).
 It is suspected to be the second most common genetic disorder and occurs in approximately 1 in 2,000 births.

 Getting a new diagnosis can be daunting, with a maze of information and medical professionals to navigate.
-We are here to offer information, education, and awareness about 22q11.2 Deletion Syndrome.
+We are here to offer information, education and awareness about 22q11.2 Deletion Syndrome.